libra2org/libra2-core/libra2-move/libra2-vm/README.md

 ### Libra2VM

-Libra2VM is used to execute a single Aptos transaction.
+Libra2VM is used to execute a single Libra2 transaction.
 Executes both system and user transactions.
 For every user transaction, the following steps are performed: